Birding Basics: Our Guide to Making Suet for Birds

 Stroll through any bird store and you’ll find prepackaged suet squares readily available in many varieties, from pure suet to those that include seeds, nuts and berries.
 While those are fine options, it’s fun and inexpensive to make your own.
+Learn the do’s and don’ts of making suet for birds.

+How to Make Suet

 Real suet, in its traditional form, is raw beef fat.
 Available at most butcher shops, the good stuff is super popular among nuthatches, chickadees and all woodpeckers, especially during the cold months.
-(Read more: The 4 Best Foods for Woodpeckers) Here’s how to serve up the real deal to your favorite fliers.

-How to Make Suet
+In fact, suet is one of the best foods for woodpeckers.
 Raw suet needs to be rendered.
 First, chop it into small pieces.
 (If you purchase it from a butcher, he or she may do this for you.)
 Next, heat the chopped fat on low until it’s completely melted.
 To remove potential contaminants, strain the liquid fat twice through a layer of cheesecloth.
 This also ensures that your suet cakes stick together and don’t crumble.
-(Read more: 4 Ways to Make Homemade Suet)

 You can serve it plain or put a little love into it and experiment with various ingredients.
 Mix in unsalted nuts and seeds, fruits and berries, peanut butter and cornmeal until the consistency is a bit stiff.
 Some suet aficionados even mix in dried mealworms and other insects to entice bluebirds!
 Once the mixture has cooled a bit, press into molds (try cat food or tuna cans, or form into your favorite shape) and refrigerate.
 Making your own suet involves a bit of trial and error.
 Depending on the ingredients you choose to mix in, you may need to experiment with the ratio of ingredients to suet to avoid crumbly cakes.

 - Unsalted nuts

 - Dried fruit

 Unsafe Ingredients for Suet